San Juan, Batangas: Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the San Juan East Schools District Office, and San Juan West Schools District Office.

 Private schools in town include Joseph Marello Institute, Batangas Eastern Colleges, CCFI Christian Academy, South Ridge Asian Integrated Montessori School, and San Juan Institute of Technology founded in 1947, 1940, 1991, 2011, and 2018 respectively.
 San Juan has also a campus of Batangas State University located at Barangay Talahiban II.

 Almost all barangays have their own elementary and high schools, where tuition fees are relatively low.

 Despite improvements of the town's education system, parents of some students from well-off families send their children to Metro Manila for college.